PERUMAL MURUGAN (1966)

-Perumal Murugan, Principal of Anna College in Namakkal, is the author of eleven novels and five collections of short stories, poems and a memoir, as well as ten books of nonfiction.
+Born in 1966, Perumal Murugan, Principal of Anna College in Namakkal, is the author of eleven novels and five collections of short stories, poems and a memoir, as well as ten books of nonfiction.
 He is the Winner of ILF Samanvay Bhasha Samman 2015.
 His ‘One Part Woman’ and ‘The Story of a Goat’ was Long listed for the ‘National Book Awards for Translated Literature 2018 and 2020’ respectively.
 ‘Pyre’ was short listed for the JCB Prize and Atta Galatta – BLF award in 2018 for Translated Literature.
 His ‘Seasons of the Palm’ was shortlisted for the Kiriyama Prize.
-The International Booker-Longlisted author of Pyre.
+The International Booker-Longlisted author of ‘Pyre’.
+His ‘Fire Bird’ won the JCB Prize for Literature – 2023.

 Number of pages: 248